-Individuals who are interested in serving others and are therefore considering a Master of Public Administration degree often wonder how the job outlook is for MPA grads.
-The good news is that earning the MPA can really jump-start a career and result in higher wages and the potential for high-level positions in various work settings and organizations.
-In this informative article, our editors provide some insight into this particular degree, including what type of job market and salary MPA holders can look forward to upon graduation.
+Individuals who are considering a Master of Public Administration degree often wonder what the job outlook is like.
+The good news is that earning the MPA can really jump-start a career.
+It can result in higher wages and the potential for high-level positions in various work settings and organizations.
+In this informative article, our editors provide some insight into this particular degree.
+It includes what type of job market and salary MPA holders can look forward to upon graduation.

 What Is an MPA?